TayYeeTeng/Hackoclock/README.md

 # Hackoclock
-For TechJam 2025

-Process for rewarding points to content creators

-# 1. Top 1000 Trending Videos Tik Tok dataset
+Evaluate content value, together with various video metrics to generate a fair value-system for TikTok to reward content creators fairly, and reimagine the ways content creators can be rewarded.

+# 1. Running the application

+1. Run 'pip install -r requirements.txt'

+2. Run 'streamlit run rewards.py' for the TikTok Rewards Shop

+3. Run 'streamlit run dashboard.py' for the TikTok Creator Dashboard

+# 2. Dataset used
-- Made use of a dataset containing fields such as creator's id, createTime, webVideoUrl, diggCount (number of likes), shareCount, commentCount etc.
+- Made use of dataset ([https://www.kaggle.com/datasets/erikvdven/tiktok-trending-december-2020](https://www.kaggle.com/datasets/erikvdven/tiktok-trending-december-2020)) containing fields such as creator's id, createTime, webVideoUrl, diggCount (number of likes), shareCount, commentCount etc.
-- From the dataset, we came up with our main tables -- creators and videos
+- From the dataset, our own database was created with further extractions.

-# 2. Creators Table Documentation
+# 3. Table Documentation
+## creators
 - creator_id: unique id of each TikTok content creator
 - follower_count: No. of followers for that TikTok creator (Type: int)
 - video_count: No. of total videos the creator has made
 - total_points: Calculated column which sums the total points earned by the creator

-# 3. Videos Table Documentation
+## videos
-- creator_id acts as the foreign key in Videos table
+- creator_id: foreign key in videos table
 - video_id: unique id of each TikTok video posted
 - url: text string showing the link of the TikTok video (webpage)
 - views, likes, shares, bookmarks, comments: Count of fields on that TikTok video